OutSystems/docs-product/src/setup-maintain/setup/configure-http-proxy.md

 1. Click **Ok**.

-## Configure the proxy authentication in Service Studio
+## Configure the proxy authentication in Service Studio {#configure-the-proxy-authentication-in-service-studio}

 Some proxy servers require user authentication.
 In this case, you must provide the proxy credentials in the Service Studio Preferences dialog.